SilverEskimo/silvereskimo.github.io/creating-an-nft-on-fireblocks.md

 For the rest of the workshop, please make sure you have installed [NodeJS version >=12](https://nodejs.org/en/download/)

-Please create a folder called `ethdenver` wherever you want on your device, this will be the root folder of the project.
+Please create a folder called `bkk` wherever you want on your device, this will be the root folder of the project.

 Once done, install the following:
 `fireblocks-sdk`, `@fireblocks/fireblocks-json-rpc`, `@fireblocks/fireblocks-web3-provider`